shadowfax92/apple-mcp-api-bridge/README.md

 - RESTful API with JSON request/response format
 - Runs as a background service on macOS

-## Requirements

-- macOS 12.0 or later
-- Swift 5.5 or later
-- Xcode 13.0 or later (for development)

 ## Installation

 1. Clone this repository